Princess Alice of Battenberg: Illness

 The family settled in a small house loaned to them by Princess George of Greece and Denmark at Saint-Cloud, on the outskirts of Paris, where Princess Andrew helped in a charity shop for Greek refugees.
 She became deeply religious and, in October 1928, converted to the Greek Orthodox Church.
 That winter, she translated into English her husband's defence of his actions during the Greco-Turkish War.
 Soon afterward, she began claiming that she was receiving divine messages and that she had healing powers.

-In 1930, Princess Andrew began to behave in a very disturbed manner and claimed to be in contact with Christ and the Buddha.
-She was diagnosed with paranoid schizophrenia, first by Thomas Ross, a psychiatrist who specialised in shell-shock, and subsequently by Sir Maurice Craig, who treated the future King George VI before he had speech therapy.
+In 1930, her behaviour became increasingly erratic, and she asserted that she was in communication with the Buddha and Christ.
+She was diagnosed with paranoid schizophrenia, first by Thomas Ross, a psychiatrist specialising in the treatment of shell shock, and subsequently by Sir Maurice Craig, who had treated the future King George VI before he had speech therapy.
 The diagnosis was confirmed at Ernst Simmel's sanatorium at Tegel, Berlin.
-Princess Andrew was forcibly removed from her family and placed in Ludwig Binswanger's sanatorium in Kreuzlingen, Switzerland.
-It was a famous and well-respected institution with several celebrity patients, including Vaslav Nijinsky, the ballet dancer and choreographer, who was there at the same time as Princess Andrew.
-Binswanger also diagnosed the princess with schizophrenia.
-Both he and Simmel consulted Sigmund Freud, who believed that her delusions were the result of sexual frustration.
-He recommended "X-raying her ovaries in order to kill off her libido."
-Princess Andrew protested that she was sane and repeatedly tried to leave the asylum.
+She was forcibly removed from her family and placed in Ludwig Binswanger's sanatorium in Kreuzlingen, Switzerland.
+It was a famous and well-respected institution with several celebrity patients, including Vaslav Nijinsky, the ballet dancer and choreographer, who was there at the same time as the princess.
+Binswanger also diagnosed her with schizophrenia.
+Both he and Simmel sought advice from Sigmund Freud, who concluded that the delusions derived from sexual frustration and suggested "X-raying her ovaries in order to kill off her libido."
+She continued to assert her sanity and made repeated efforts to leave the sanatorium.

-During Princess Andrew's long convalescence, she and Prince Andrew drifted apart, her daughters all married German princes in 1930 and 1931 (she did not attend any of the weddings), and Prince Philip went to the United Kingdom to stay with his uncles, Lord Louis Mountbatten and George Mountbatten, 2nd Marquess of Milford Haven, and his grandmother, the Dowager Marchioness of Milford Haven.
+During Princess Andrew's long convalescence, she and Prince Andrew drifted apart, her daughters all married German princes in 1930 and 1931 (she did not attend any of the weddings), and Prince Philip went to the United Kingdom to stay with his maternal uncles, Lord Louis Mountbatten and George Mountbatten, 2nd Marquess of Milford Haven, and his maternal grandmother, the Dowager Marchioness of Milford Haven.

 Princess Andrew remained at Kreuzlingen for two years, but after a brief stay at a clinic in Merano in northern Italy, was released and began an itinerant, incognito existence in Central Europe.
 She maintained contact with her mother but broke off ties to the rest of her family until the end of 1936.
-In 1937, her daughter Cecilie, son-in-law, and two of her grandchildren were killed in an air accident at Ostend; she and Prince Andrew met for the first time in six years at the funeral.
+In 1937, her daughter Cecilie, her son-in-law Georg, and two of her grandchildren were killed in an air accident at Ostend; she and Prince Andrew met for the first time in six years at the funeral.
 (Prince Philip and Lord Louis Mountbatten also attended.)
 She resumed contact with her family, and in 1938 returned to Athens alone to work with the poor, while living in a two-bedroom flat near the Benaki Museum.